keirthana/anbox-cloud-docs/howto/anbox/auth.md

 The developer group should have `admin` listed in the permissions.

-To provide read and edit access to a particular LXD node (`lxd0`) to the developer group, run:
+You can set permissions at the object level too.
+For example, to provide read and edit access to a particular LXD node (`lxd0`) to the developer group, run:

-    amc auth group permissions delete developer node lxd0 --permissions "can_view,can_edit"
+    amc auth group permissions add developer node lxd0 --permissions "can_view,can_edit"

 ### Remove permissions